Reduce Stress and Improve the Psychological Health of Teachers with Mindfulness

 By John M. de Castro, Ph.D.

-So, improve behavior in the classroom with mindfulness.
+So, reduce stress and improve the psychological health of teachers with mindfulness.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch

 Todd, C., Cooksey, R., Davies, H., McRobbie, C., & Brophy, S. (2019).
 Mixed-methods evaluation comparing the impact of two different mindfulness approaches on stress, anxiety and depression in school teachers.
 BMJ open, 9(7), e025686. doi:10.1136/bmjopen-2018-025686

 - This study is unique as there are currently no published studies comparing the two mindfulness courses in terms of acceptability, experience and effects on stress, anxiety and depression, despite current roll-out.

 - Strengths lie in the mixed-methods approach used to explore differences between .b and Mindfulness-Based Stress Reduction.

 - Limitations lie in the numbers lost to follow-up, with future research needed to explore this further.